annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 I'm not a cyclist, but I managed to cycle from Budapest to Szentendre which is a small town outside of Budapest.
 It's a perfect day trip.
 If cycling is not your thing, you can reach Szentendre by train which takes about an half hour.

-* # Ruin Pubs
+* # Ruin bars
 <br/>

 <b>Rating:</b> *** <br/>
 <b>When:</b> All year, but Summer is best <br/>
-<b>Cost:</b> Not applicable <br/>
+<b>Cost:</b> Depends on bar <br/>
 <b>Ave time spent:</b> 1-6 hours <br/>

 <figure>
 	<img src="/blog/img/budapest/3.jpg" width="700" height="525">
 </figure>

-Ruin pubs are everywhere.
+Ruin bars are everywhere.
 Its not just for the tourists.
 My all time favorite is Fogas Ház és Kert which is a mystical wonder filled with surprises around each corner.

 The classic Szimpla Kert is not to be missed.
 I trip to Budapest without visiting Szimpla would be a sin.
 They also have a great caravan food court next door which serves best burgers in town.

 Our local bar is Ellato Kert & Taqueria.
 Its perfect if you want a great vibe and an affordable beer.

-* # Outdoor garden pubs
+* # Outdoor garden bars
 <br/>

 <b>Rating:</b> *** <br/>
 <b>When:</b> Summer <br/>
-<b>Cost:</b> Not applicable <br/>
+<b>Cost:</b> Depends on bar <br/>
 <b>Ave time spent:</b> 1-6 hours<br/>

-Outdoor garden pubs start appearing everywhere in Summer.
+Outdoor garden bars start appearing everywhere in Summer.
 Empty parking lots become lively scenes.
 My favorites is Mika Kert.

 Kertem is worth a visit as well.
 It's slightly out of the way, but once you're there it boast a scene of bicycles, dogs, live music and laughter.